close

 When the agent can’t access that context, engineers will either ignore it or waste time debating it.
 The goal with an AI agent is that it contains all of the information that you have and can learn to apply your engineering judgment consistently.
 The question is how to do this.

-“Knowledge” is more than a standards PDF and a checklist.
-In practice, useful engineering knowledge is a complex web that includes:
+In practice, useful engineering knowledge is far more than a standards PDF and a checklist.
+Rather, it is a complex web that includes:

 • Standards and guidelines: Internal drafting rules, DFM guidance, and inspection requirements.